SAP-archive/teched2020-DAT162/exercises/ex1/README.md

 ## Exercise 1.4 Exploring the data

-After the succesful deployment of the demo project including demo data, we want to explore that data to get an idea of the scenario.
+After the successful deployment of the demo project including demo data, we want to explore that data to get an idea of the scenario.
 During this process we will learn how to access the "Database Explorer" and execute SQL queries.

 1. Navigate to the "Database Explorer" in your SAP Web IDE:
 <br>![](/exercises/ex1/images/db_explorer.png)

 2. Since we did not add any database yet, the system asks us to do so.
-We confirm that with "Yes":
+We confirm that with "Yes".
+If this window does not show up, click on the "+" button.
 <br>![](/exercises/ex1/images/add_new_db_dialogue.png)

 3. Choose the "salary_demo_hdi_db" and press "Ok".